Setting up self-serve returns

 When a customer clicks the new customer accounts URL, they're prompted to log in to their customer account, where they can submit a return request.

 You can add the new customer accounts URL anywhere on your online store where you can enter a URL, such as in your store's return policy or in a returns page.

-You can find and copy your new customer accounts URL from your Customer accounts settings by going to the URLs section and copying the URL.
+You can find and copy the new customer accounts URL from Customer accounts settings in the New customer accounts section of the page.
 After you copy the URL, you can add it to your online store wherever makes the most sense for your business.